Constitution & Bylaws

 ARTICLE X AMENDMENTS

-SECTION 10.1 This Constitution and Bylaws may be amended at any regular meeting where a quorum is present by unanimous consent.
+SECTION 10.1 This Constitution and Bylaws may be amended by unanimous consent at any regular meeting where a quorum is present.

-SECTION 10.2 This Constitution and Bylaws may be amended at any regular meeting where a quorum is present by a 2/3 vote, provided the written amendment has been submitted at the previous regular meeting or if a copy has been provided to each active member at least two weeks prior to the meeting.
+SECTION 10.2 This Constitution and Bylaws may be amended by a 2/3 vote at any regular meeting where a quorum is present, provided the written amendment has been submitted at the previous regular meeting or if a copy has been provided to each active member at least two weeks prior to the meeting.

 As amended and revised, May 2005.